Europium compounds: Other compounds

-Europium(III) sulfate can be directly obtained by reacting europium(III) oxide and dilute sulfuric acid, and crystallized, and dehydration of hydrate can obtain anhydrous.
-Europium(III) sulfate is soluble in water, and its octahydrate has a solubility of 2.56 g at 20 °C. Europium(III) sulfite (Eu2(SO3)3·nH2O，n=0, 3, 6) and its basic salt (EuOHSO3·4H2O) are known, and heating the sulfite in a carbon monoxide atmosphere will dehydrate to obtain anhydrous, and after Eu2O2SO4, finally obtain the oxysulfide Eu2O2S.
+Europium(III) sulfate can be directly obtained by reacting europium(III) oxide and dilute sulfuric acid, and crystallized, and dehydration of hydrate can obtain the anhydrous form.
+Europium(III) sulfate is soluble in water, and its octahydrate has a solubility of 2.56 g at 20 °C. Europium(III) sulfite (Eu2(SO3)3·nH2O，n=0, 3, 6) and its basic salt (EuOHSO3·4H2O) are known, and heating the sulfite in a carbon monoxide atmosphere will dehydrate to obtain the anhydrous form, and after Eu2O2SO4, finally obtain the oxysulfide Eu2O2S.

+Europium(II) hydroxide can be obtained by reacting metallic europium with sodium hydroxide.
+Europium(II) hydroxide belongs to the orthorhombic crystal system.
+It decomposes to form europium(III) hydroxide, a pale pink solid that reacts with acids and produces europium(III) salts.
+It can be prepared by reacting europium with water, or by reacting europium(III) nitrate with hexamethylenetetramine at 95 °C or with ammonium hydroxide.

 Europium(III) nitrate can be obtained by reacting europium(III) oxide and nitric acid and crystallizing.
 The crystal is dried with 45~55% sulfuric acid to obtain hexahydrate.
 Its anhydrous form can be obtained by the reaction of europium oxide and dinitrogen tetroxide, while heating the hydrate can only obtain the basic salt EuONO3.
 Europium(III) phosphate can be obtained by reacting europium(III) chloride and diammonium hydrogen phosphate (or europium(III) oxide and 5 mol/L phosphoric acid), and its white monohydrate precipitates from solution.
-It loses water at 600~800 °C, and changes from a hexagonal phase with water to anhydrous monoclinic phase.
+It loses water at 600~800 °C, and changes from a hexagonal phase with water to an anhydrous monoclinic phase.
 Europium(III) oxide reacts with arsenic pentoxide to obtain europium(III) arsenate, which is a colorless crystal with a xenotime structure.

 Europium(III) carbonate is one of the carbonates of europium, which can be obtained by reacting a dilute solution of sodium bicarbonate saturated with carbon dioxide with a soluble europium salt.
 It is heated and decomposed to generate europium(III) oxide and carbon dioxide.
 Its basic salts and double salts are known.
 Europium(III) acetate is a pale pink solid that can crystallize from an aqueous solution as the tetrahydrate, which is dried with sulfuric acid to give the trihydrate.
 The reaction of europium(III) nitrate and oxalic acid gave europium oxalate decahydrate, which was converted to pentahydrate at 100 °C. Using potassium oxalate as raw material can only get double salt KEu(C2O4)2·2H2O.
 The coordination polymer [Eu(C2O4)(HCOO)]n can be obtained by reacting europium oxalate and oxalic acid with oxalic acid at 200 °C. Europium(III) oxalate is heated to 320 °C in a carbon dioxide atmosphere to obtain europium oxalate: